-In the market for a Canon PowerShot G7 X Mark II Black Friday camera deal this month?
+In the market for a Canon PowerShot G7 X Mark II deal this month?
 You're in luck.
-Black Friday and Cyber Monday camera deals are starting to drop already, and you'll find today's cheapest Canon PowerShot G7 X Mark II prices right here.
+There are all kinds of cheap camera deals at the moment, and you'll find today's cheapest Canon PowerShot G7 X Mark II prices below.

 Canon PowerShot G7 X Mark II deals